 Slip and fall accidents are common in Portland.
 Many premises contain hazards and defects that interfere with the safe usage of the property.
 Slips, trips, and falls can arise due to slippery floors or surface defects at work, in a store, in a public park, or on private property.
-At Tillmann Law, we help all victims of slip and fall accidents in Portland fight for fair recoveries for their damages.

 It is not uncommon for a slip-and-fall accident victim in Oregon to try to represent him or herself.
 Unfortunately, this generally leads to clients settling for lowball insurance settlement offers from claims adjusters.